 The http port is open and that is why we are able to access the administration page from http://192.168.1.1/

-Wow! we are able to login into the telnet daemon of our router using the default username/password of admin/admin.
+Wow!
+We are able to login into the telnet daemon of our router using the default username/password of admin/admin.

-Thats a linux password file.
+That’s a linux password file.

-The uname command is not available so to get the linux kernel version and other details use the following command
+The uname command is not available, so to get the linux kernel version and other details, use the following command:

-Linux version 126.96.36.199 (email@example.com) (gcc version 3.4.2) #1 Wed Dec 16 08:35:56 IST 2009 >
+> cat /proc/version Linux version 18.104.22.168 (firstname.lastname@example.org) (gcc version 3.4.2) #1 Wed Dec 16 08:35:56 IST 2009 >

-So that shows the linux kernel version and some extra details.
+That shows the linux kernel version and some extra details.

 The above shell can be improved by running the sh command.